Subscribe To This Site

 Sodium bicarbonate is the main ingredient in baking soda.
 It is a safe, natural cleaner, which has been in use for generations.

 These baking soda uses are just the tip of the iceberg!
 As baking soda is such a good and gentle abrasive I'm sure you will find your own uses for this wonderful safe chemical.
+Please use the Add Your Tips! page if you have baking soda uses you would like to share!

 Where to buy baking soda

 Baking soda for cleaning is available in a few outlets and online.
-Arm & Hammer Baking Soda is available from Amazon..
+Arm & Hammer Baking Soda is available from Amazon.
 Suma in the UK stock baking soda and some independent wholefood and health food shops sell it.

 Stains

-Baking soda, or bicarbonate of soda, can be used to remove juice, wine, and coffee stains.
-Clean stained cups with a little powder on a scouring pad.
 Sprinkle it on carpet spills and vacuum away the stain.
 (Salt also works well for some spills, especially red wine.)

 Baking soda is great for getting felt tipped pen stains off walls (those little darlings - get them to dip a rag in a solution of baking soda and rub those pretty drawings away!)
 This works on wood, too and works for some other kinds of ink.